cochaviz/seminar_cyber_security/inversion_attacks_on_federated_learning_notes.md

 encrypted, such attacks could possibly be mitigated [@liPrivacyThreatsAnalysis2021].

-- _Increased Resilience Against Exisiting Privacy Measures_:
+- _Increased Resilience Against Existing Privacy Measures_: Some of the aforementioned papers have shown improvements concerning the evasion of privacy-preserving measures.

 ## Future Work